TBD54566975/technical-steering-committee/charters/rust-core/README.md

 ## Motivation and Background

-This working group will streamline and standardize the implementations of the open standards presented by the Web5 and tbDEX Working Groups.
+This working group will develop a conformant, secure, and maintainable implementation of the Web5 and tbDEX specifications by creating a Rust core SDK and providing language bindings.

 ![High-Level](./high-level.png)